netzstrategen/gtm-monitoring-gcp/README.md

 ### 2. Repository Setup

-Use this repository as a GitHub template, or clone it directly:
+Use this repository as a GitHub template, or clone it directly (and push it to your own repo):

 ```bash
 git clone https://github.com/datatovalue/gtm-tag-monitoring-gcp.git